MicrosoftDocs/dynamics-365-fraud-protection/content/monitoring.md

 - Filter results by selecting any of the column headers.
 - Select a line to find that error in the chart, and click it again to deselect.
 Results may take a few seconds to render.

-# Health Ping to Online URL
+## Health ping to online URL

-Microsoft Dynamics 365 Fraud Protection (DFP) provides a health ping endpoint which allow customers to validate / verify connectivity from any client to our Web Service.
-This is a basic check for latency and availability at the network layer.
+Fraud Protection provides a health ping endpoint which allows customers to verify connectivity from any client to the Web Service.
+The health ping endpoints is a basic check for latency and availability at the network layer.

-The endpoint return zero bytes payload along with 200 HTTP status code.
+The endpoint returns zero bytes payload along with a 200 HTTP status code.

-## Using Curl
+### Curl

 ```
 curl https://contoso-guid.api.dfp.dynamics.com/api/v1/health 2>&1 | grep HTTP